 Potatoes usually require sunlight and warmth to grow.
 That’s why it’s ideal to grow them during the spring.

 However, I’ve often been asked, can I plant sprouted potatoes in winter?
-The short answer is yes, you can, but the process requires preparations and certain steps.
+The short answer is yes, you can, but the process requires several steps, and a fair bit of know-how.

 I’ve been planting potatoes for more than a decade, and I use the following five-step process which is: